 Digital Transformation has brought several changes in our lives, changes in technology, processes, workflow, communication, and even overall services and products.
 But more changes will come in near future due to millennials getting active in the workforce environment.

-Millennials are those who are born after 1985 and grown up with the internet.
+Millennials are those who are born after 1985 and grew up with the internet.
 They are the first to grow up surrounded by digital technologies like broadband internet, home computers, video games, social media, and smartphones.
-They don’t know what is a floppy drive or audio tape or beeper.
+They don’t know what is a floppy drive or audiotape or beeper.

 Millennials are very different from their parents and grandparents.
-While my wife and I prefer to go jewelry shop and buy something for us, my daughter will order anything and everything on Amazon.
-So much cross-selling is happening to them that they take the decision in a split of the second.
+While my wife and I prefer to go to the jewelry shop and buy something for ourselves, my daughter will order anything and everything on Amazon.
+So much cross-selling is happening to them that they take the decision in a split second.

 On-demand is a way of life for them.
-They use mobile apps for transferring money, checking balances and getting loan approvals, or calling an Uber, watching movies they like.
+They use mobile apps for transferring money, checking balances and getting loan approvals, calling an Uber, and watching movies they like.

 Further, they believe in using all the mobile payments like apple pay, google wallet or Samsung pay more than cash.
 This way ATM machines will vanish from the streets as the telephone booth had gone.

 P2P payments like Paytm are made more popular by millennials leading to less use of cheques or cards.